These tips will help you address your plugged milk duct naturally, before it leads to the development of mastitis.

-Although it’s difficult with a newborn, try as hard as you can to rest, especially if you have a fever and preferably with the baby in bed with you.
+Although it’s difficult with a newborn, try as hard as you can to rest, especially if you have a fever and preferably with the baby in bed with you for easy nursing access.
 If you have anyone who has offered to help you around the house, now is the time to take them up on that offer.
 Call in the reinforcements – a friend, your mom, anyone.

 Finally, hydrate well, and avoid excess sugar in your diet.

 Get a great bra…